All Futures

 Last updated

-Rails developers can use the all_futures gem to persist data across multiple requests.
+Rails developers can use the gem to persist data across multiple requests.
 It leverages Redis to provide an ephemeral model that you can use just like an Active Record model.

 It's perfect for building faceted search interfaces, multi-step forms, real-time input validation and persisting the display state of UI elements.

-Try a demo, here: 👉 Beast Mode StimulusReflex 👈
+Try a demo, here: 👉 👈

 Do you ever find yourself: